bbc/newslabs-docs/docs/Juicer.md

 ## About the Juicer

-The BBC Labs News Juicer is the software responsible for fetching content from the web – articles, videos and images from the BBC, other news sites, Twitter, etc. – parsing content and tagging it with people, organisations and places that correspond to DBpedia entries.
+The BBC Labs News Juicer is the software responsible for fetching content from the web - articles, videos and images from the BBC and other sources - parsing the content and tagging it with people, organisations and places that correspond to DBpedia entries.

 The public Juicer API allows you to specify start and end dates for articles, select which sources or concepts you wish to search for and to free text search in real time, as articles, tweets and other content is ingested.